Rashid Bawa

-Rashid Bawa is a Ghanaian politician, diplomat and a member of the New Patriotic Party of Ghana.
-He is currently Ghana's ambassador to Nigeria.
+Rashid Bawa (2 April 1940 – 14 March 2024) was a Ghanaian politician, diplomat and a member of the New Patriotic Party of Ghana.
+He was Ghana's ambassador to Nigeria until his death on 14 March 2024.

-He had previously served as Ghana's ambassador to Saudi Arabia.
-He is a former Member of Parliament.
+Bawa had previously served as Ghana's ambassador to Saudi Arabia.
+He was a former Member of Parliament.

-He was the member of parliament for Akan Constituency of the republic of Ghana from 7 January 2001 to 6 January 2005 as an independent.
+Bawa was the member of parliament for Akan Constituency of the Republic of Ghana from 7 January 2001 to 6 January 2005, as an independent.

 Ambassadorial appointment

 In June 2017, President Nana Akuffo-Addo named Rashid Bawa as Ghana's ambassador to Nigeria.
-He was among eight other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.
+He was among eight other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.

+Personal life and death

+Rashid Bawa was born on 2 April 1940.
+He was a lawyer and the first magistrate of Pokowasi in Greater Accra.

+Bawa died in Abuja, Nigeria on 14 March 2024, at the age of 83.
+His body was flown to Kadjebi in the Oti Region of Ghana for burial.